comp-bio/SWaveform/README.md

 * HGDP dataset (911 samples). [_HGDP.zip (3.2G)](https://swaveform.compbio.ru/supplement/_HGDP.zip)
 * YRI, CHS and PUR family trio's children characterized in Chaisson et al [Chaisson, Mark J P et al. “Multi-platform discovery of haplotype-resolved structural variation in human genomes.”
 Nature communications vol. 10,1 1784.
 16 Apr.
 2019].

-Below are instructions on 1) how to deploy a demo version of the database and 2) how to create it yourself from open sourceshow to launch the web interface with our signal collections.
+Below are instructions on 1) how to deploy a demo version of the database and 2) how to create it yourself from open source show to launch the web interface with our signal collections.

 ## 1. Getting started.
 How to deploy a local version of the database